Log canonical models of foliated surfaces: Invariance of plurigenera

 \section{Invariance of plurigenera}

-In this section, we would like to show the invariance of plurigenera for the family of minimal partial du Val resolutions of generalized canonical models of general type with fixed Hilbert function.
+In this section, we would like to show the invariance of plurigenera for the family of minimal partial du Val resolutions of log canonical models of general type with fixed Hilbert function.

 \begin{lem} Fix a function $P : \bZ_{\geq 0} \rw \bZ$.
 Then there exists an $i(P)\in\bN$ depending only on $P$ such that $i(P)(K_\sG+D)$ is Cartier for all $(Y,\sG,D)\in\cS_P$. \end{lem} \begin{pf} We can take $i(P) = C_2!$ where $C_2$ comes from Proposition~\ref{bdd} and depends only on $P$. \end{pf}